cartheur/ideal/README.md

 Be forwarned that it is not _exactly_ like reinforcement learning, a shade that yields significantly different effects.

+## Table of Contents

+This wiki is organized into seven separate sections that have a code repository for each part.

 ## Code module

 Below you will find a description of the code base where and how to begin programming the _ideal_ algorithm in its entirety by building intellectual concepts of how and _why_ it works as it does.